gvolpe/advanced-http4s/README.md

 - **GZip**: For compressed responses.
 Client must set the `Accept Encoding` header to `gzip`.
 - **AutoSlash**: To make endpoints work with and without the slash `/` at the end.

 > Response compression is verified by `HexNameHttpEndpointSpec`.
-You can also try it out from Postman or similar.
+You can also try it out on Postman or similar.

+- **Timeout**: Handling response timeouts with the given middleware.

+> The `TimeoutHttpEndpoint` generates a response in a random time to demonstrate the use.

+- **NonStreamResponse**: Using the `ChunkAggregator` middleware to wrap the streaming `FileHttpEndpoint` and remove the Chunked Transfer Encoding.

+> The endpoint `/v1/nonstream/dirs?depth=3` demonstrates the use case.

 Authentication
 --------------

+- **Basic Auth**: Using the given middleware.
 - **OAuth**: Using Twitter and GitHub APIs.

 Media Type negotiation